Caring for an autistic child

 - eating and sleeping problems

-How you can support your child with autism in family life?
+How can I support my autistic child in family life?

-It's important to get help and support to understand your child’s needs and differences to learn how you can grow together as a family.
+Getting support to understand your child's needs and differences can help you learn how to grow together as a family.

 Where can I get financial help?